 Until now, there have been many "secret" trusts in Pennsylvania.
-There are many trusts whose beneficiaries don’t know that the trust exists.
-A trustee had no duty to tell beneficiaries about the existence of the trust they managed or to provide any information to beneficiaries about the trust, its investments, or provisions.
+In other words, many beneficiaries of a trust don’t even know that the trust exists.
+A trustee had no duty to tell beneficiaries about the existence of the trust they managed or to provide any information to beneficiaries about the trust, its investments or provisions.

 In order to help you meet these new disclosure requirements we provide a handy reference guide to the PA UTA changes: